juliusvega998/zoneminder-gpu-cuda/README.md

 ## Docker Compose

-Included `compose.example.yaml` includes how to setup a zoneminder image with a mariadb backend server.
+Included `compose.example.yaml` shows how to setup a zoneminder with a mariadb server.
 Create a copy of the compose file `compose.example.yaml` and other config files (`01-databases.sql` and `.env`) to use the correct db credentials.